MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 - Capture session history through call recording
 - Support for calls in low bandwidth scenarios
 - Use Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile
-- Automatically posting call logs and files to a Dynamics 365 Field Service work order
+- Automatically posts call logs and files to a Dynamics 365 Field Service work order

 ![Simulated image of a technician using Remote Assist mobile to annotate their environment on a call.](./media/ram-overview.png "Remote Assist mobile Overview")